Sidewalks 4 Precinct 4: Delivering Pathways to Progress

 TIMELINE: When will the projects be complete?

-An analysis also examined the feasibility of sidewalk projects across the Precinct and recommended projects that could be done in the short term.
-Short-term projects were identified if they did not require additional rights-of-way, utility relocation, or compound drainage issues.
+We have also completed an analysis examining the feasibility of sidewalk projects across the Precinct and are recommending projects that could be done in the short term.
+Short-term projects are identified as projects that do not require additional rights-of-way, utility relocation, or compound drainage issues.
+Consideration will be given to projects that connect highly used bus stops, parks, hospitals, healthcare providers, high pedestrian areas/shopping centers, and other key locations.